Summary of Accountabilities

-- Acts as liaison between the Shops (Service/Paint/Avionics/Interiors) and Q.A. department in suggesting and implementing improvements for processes, procedures, increasing efficiencies and promoting safety.
+- Acts as liaison between the Service and Q.A. department in suggesting and implementing improvements for processes, procedures, increasing efficiencies and promoting safety.

-- Other activities and projects as approved by the Quality Assurance Manager or the President.
+- Other activities and projects as approved by the Quality Assurance Director or the President.

 Education and Experience

 Technical training in aviation field.
 Education to meet licenses required (see below), 5-7 years in aircraft maintenance preferred.
 Some supervisory experience preferred.
-Meet the inspection personnel requirements of FAR 145.155.
-Meet the requirements of Airport Authority to be receive a badge and have no ramp restrictions.
-Must meet all DOT requirements.
-Have basic typing and computer skills.
+Meet the inspection personnel requirements of FAR 145.155

 Additional Requirements or Skills